RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

     - Will run in any browser.
     - Most people have web browsers so by far most compatible option (don't even need VM).
     - The slow speed may be frustrating… …though as no user interaction is needed this may be a trade off worth making.
 Source code is visible (though can be obfuscated) meaning it can easily be copied and amended.
+    - A programming language that runs in a web browser
+    -  that can be embedded into HTML
+    -  JavaScript is likely to be run on a variety of machines (1) with different processors / architectures (1).
+    -  Compiled code is machine dependent (1) whereas interpreters run on high level code (1) which is machine independent (1).

 ### Programming Languages